Infekma/VirtualSolarSystem/README.md

 # VirtualSolarSystem
-A project developed in Unity which implements a solar system which accurately maps the system as we know it.
+A project developed in Unity which implements a solar system which attempts to accurately maps the system as we know it.

 ## Solar System Properties & Implementations
 Distance scaling 1KM:10000KM